PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Mordakhesh
 		- Lieutenant to Rak Tulkhesh
 		- Commands the Lords of Dust & performed ritual on Woe
-		- Has been hunting the Dragonshard fragments for a long time
+		- Has been hunting the FKD fragments for a long time
 			- Ever since Varyn went looking for them
 		- Has been guiding Woe to seek out the *FKD* fragments, telling him they will give him the power to achieve his own goals
 		- Mardakhesh has kept a secret from Woe - the reunification of the FKD and its shards will allow Rak Tulkesh to use Woe's soul as a catalyst - destroying Rak Tulkesh's prison and allowing his avatar to once again claim dominion over Eberron, shattering Woe's soul in the process.